Hawksbill sea turtle: Conservation

 Consensus has determined sea turtles, including E. imbricata to be at least threatened, because of their slow growth and maturity and low reproductive rates.
 Humans have killed many adult turtles, both accidentally and deliberately.
 Their existence is threatened due to pollution and loss of nesting areas because of coastal development.
 Biologists estimate that the hawksbill population has declined 80 percent in the past 100–135 years.
 Human and animal encroachment threatens nesting sites, and small mammals dig up the eggs to eat.
 In the US Virgin Islands, mongooses raid hawksbill nests (along with other sea turtles, such as Dermochelys coriacea) right after they are laid.

 In 1982, the IUCN Red List of Threatened Species first listed E. imbricata as endangered.
 This endangered status continued through several reassessments in 1986, 1988, 1990, and 1994 until it was upgraded in status to critically endangered in 1996.
 Two petitions challenged its status as an endangered species prior to this, claiming the turtle (along with three other species) had several significant stable populations worldwide.
 These petitions were rejected based on their data analysis submitted by the Marine Turtle Specialist Group (MTSG).
 The MTSG data showed the worldwide hawksbill sea turtle population had declined by 80% in the three most recent generations, and no significant population increase had occurred as of 1996.
 CR A2 status was denied, however, because the IUCN did not find sufficient data to show the population likely to decrease by a further 80%.

 The species (along with the entire Cheloniidae family) has been listed in Appendix I of the Convention on International Trade in Endangered Species.
 This means commercial international trade (including in parts and derivatives) is prohibited and non-commercial international trade is regulated.

+Hawksbill turtles are listed in Annex II of the Protocol Concerning Specially Protected Areas and Wildlife to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region (SPAW), part of the Cartagena Convention.

 The United States Fish and Wildlife Service and National Marine Fisheries Service have classified hawksbills as endangered under the Endangered Species Act since 1970.
 The US government established several recovery plans for protecting E. imbricata.

 The Zoological Society of London has inscribed the reptile as an EDGE species, meaning that it is both endangered and highly genetically distinct, and therefore of particular concern for conservation efforts.

 The World Wildlife Fund Australia (WWF-Australia) has several ongoing projects aiming at protecting the reptile.

 On Rosemary Island, an island in the Dampier Archipelago off the Pilbara coast of Western Australia, volunteers have been monitoring hawksbill turtles since 1986.
 In November 2020, a 60-year old turtle first tagged in November 1990 and again in 2011 returned to the same location.